Sandra Osborne: Political career

 Osborne was the councillor for Whitletts on Kyle and Carrick District Council and South Ayrshire Council where she also served as Convener of Community Services (Housing and Social Work).
 She is a member of the trade union Unite (formerly TGWU) and has been active in the Labour Party since 1976, serving for a time as Ayr CLP Secretary.
 In 1983, she was a member of the Scottish contingent on the People's March for Jobs who walked from Glasgow to London.
 She was selected as a Labour candidate in Ayr from an all-women shortlist.
 In May 1997, she was elected as MP for the Ayr constituency, becoming Ayr's first-ever Labour MP and first ever female MP.
 She was re-elected at the 2001 general election.

 Osborne served as Parliamentary Private Secretary to Helen Liddell, the Secretary of State for Scotland, from June 2002 until she stepped down in March 2003 over her opposition to going to war with Iraq.
 She believed this should not have gone ahead without a second UN resolution.
 She had previously served as PPS to George Foulkes, Minister of State at the Scotland Office and to his predecessor in that post, Brian Wilson.
 She has served as Chair of the Scottish Group of Labour MPs and member of the Scottish Executive of the Labour Party.
 She has served as Chair of the All Party Group on Meningitis.
 She was a member of the Kerley Committee on the Renewal of Local Democracy, providing a minority report opposing proportional representation.

 In June 2004, Osborne was selected as the Labour candidate for the new constituency of Ayr, Carrick and Cumnock, where she was returned at the 2005 general election with a majority of 9,997 votes.
 She served on the Foreign Affairs Select Committee from 2005 to 2010.
-She is also Secretary of the All Party Group on Colombia and the Women, Peace and Security Group.
+She was also Secretary of the All Party Group on Colombia and the Women, Peace and Security Group.
 In 2006, then-Prime Minister Tony Blair appointed her as a member of the UK Delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE).

 On 6 May 2010, Osborne was re-elected as MP for Ayr, Carrick and Cumnock with a majority of 9,911 votes.
 In 2010, she was elected Vice Chair of Labour's backbench Foreign Affairs Committee and Chair of the All Party Equalities Group.
 In October 2010, she was appointed to the Defence Select Committee and the Council of Europe.
 In 2011, she was a member of the special Select Committee set up to scrutinise the Bill that became the Armed Forces Act 2011.
 In January 2011, the Speaker of the House of Commons appointed her to his Panel of Chairs.
 She was reappointed to the Foreign Affairs Select Committee in 2013.